Chia-Network/chia-docs/docs/coin-set-model/security.md

 ## Conclusion

-Hopefully you have a better idea of what risks are involved when creating a Chialisp puzzle.
+Hopefully you have a better idea of what risks are involved when creating a smart coin.
 It's very worth your time to try and exploit your puzzles by passing in dangerous solutions or leaving out transactions/signatures.

 You're not just trying to protect against bad actors, but also against people accidentally bricking their coins.
 Puzzles are usually pretty permanent, so it's worth the extra time.